Mungo Outback Journey

 Many hours of wildlife research work precede the tour to ensure that you see and learn about native wildlife in its natural environment.
 Guides carry two way radios and mobile phones which link them to other Wildlife Guides and to emergency services.
 Guest safety is of paramount importance to us.

-Accommodation: Two nights at the Two Rivers Motel (****) overlooking beautiful Thegoa Lagoon, a natural “billabong” of the Murray River.
-Breakfasts are provided in your room.
+Accommodation: One night at the Two Rivers Motel (****) overlooking beautiful Thegoa Lagoon, a natural “billabong” of the Murray River.
+2 nights Mungo Lodge (****) in the Willandra Lakes World Heritage Area

 Meals on tour: Meals are provided as noted in the itinerary.
 Dinners are 2 courses.
-Weather permitting, dinner on Day 2 is a bush barbecue in the desert.
+Weather permitting, dinner on Day 3 is deep in the desert.
 Picnic lunches are provided on tour.
 NB Vegetarian, gluten-free, pork-free or other food preferences must be provided at the time of booking.
 We will always do our best to cater for special needs but please keep in mind that we are operating in a very remote environment.
 Some meals are carried on board the vehicle, others are ordered in advance.

 Transport: In comfortable air conditioned vehicle